ErikaAhlstrom/todo-app/README.md

 # Todo app for a school project

-The assignment was to build a MERN-stack todo app similar to google notes.
+The assignment was to build a MERN-stack todo/notes app similar to google notes.

 # Stack